SAURABHSINGHDHAMI/Weather-App/README.md

 # Weather App :partly_sunny:

-A Weather Application in Python that detects the current weather data of a specified city.
+A Weather Application in Python that shows the current weather data of a specified city.

 Used the Open Weather API to fetch the data. https://openweathermap.org/api